theislab/paperbee/paper/paper.md

 The package contains unit and integration tests to make sure that the setup works correctly.
 After filling out the configuration file in YAML format, users do not have to run any code and can simply run a python script performing daily search of new publications.
 An experienced user, however, can leverage modular structure of PapersBee to build custom functionality with its components.
 The code is openly accessible on GitHub under the MIT license.

+# Outlook

+Here, we present PapersBee, an application for daily search of new scientific publications with open source Python code and modular architecture.
+PapersBee does not require programming experience for its users and is comprehensively documented for an easy setup.
+On the other side, developers can easily extend the code due to modular architecture, extensive documentation and automated testing.
+PapersBee is successfully used in several laboratories across the world for daily papers search.
+While its main purpose is keeping researchers updated with new literature, it is possible to use PapersBee for broader literature search, for example for literature reviews, with minimal coding effort.
+We envision that PapersBee will greatly benefit scientific community by discovering more relevant publications and better integration into team communication applications than traditional approaches.

 # Acknowledgements

-We gratefully acknowledge the creators and maintainers of the `findpapers` library [@grosman2020], whose work forms the backbone of Papersbee's retrieval functionality.
+We gratefully acknowledge the creators and maintainers of the `findpapers` library [@grosman2020], whose work forms the backbone of PapersBee's retrieval functionality.
 We also thank the teams behind the PubMed, arXiv, and bioRxiv APIs, which make programmatic literature access possible.
-We acknowledge the developers and researchers behind OpenAI and Ollama for the LLMs used in Papersbee's semantic filtering experiments. finally, we would like to thank Ciro Ramírez-Suástegui from The Wellcome Sanger Institute and Daniel Strobl from Helmholtz Munich for testing the installation of Papersbee.
+We acknowledge the developers and researchers behind OpenAI and Ollama for the LLMs used in PapersBee's semantic filtering experiments. finally, we would like to thank Ciro Ramírez-Suástegui from The Wellcome Sanger Institute and Daniel Strobl from Helmholtz Munich for testing the installation of PapersBee.
 V. A. S. is supported by the Helmholtz Association under the joint research school "Munich School for Data Science - MUDS".

 # References